 Not only is Great Basin an International Dark Sky Park, but it also has some of the darkest skies in the lower 48!
 This makes for excellent opportunities to go stargazing.

-The reason for this is that the Great Basin area has some of the darkest night skies due to its low humidity, very little light pollution, and high elevation which creates an ideal opportunity to look into our universe.
+The reason for this is that the Great Basin area has some of the darkest night skies due to its low humidity, minimal light pollution, and high elevation, creating an ideal opportunity to look into our universe.

 Ride the Great Basin Star Train

 This is truly an unforgettable National Park Bucket List experience!
-The Star Train is located approximately one hour north of Great Basin National Park in the town of Ely Nevada.
+The Star Train is located approximately one hour north of Great Basin National Park in Ely, Nevada.

-The Nevada Northern Railway Museum operates several different train rides each year including a 90-minute train rides up toward the Ruth mine, pulled by a vintage locomotive, A Rock'n Rollin' Geology Train, A Haunted Ghost Train, Santa's reindeer flyer, the winter steam spectacular, and in cooperation with the National Park Service, the Star Train.
+The Nevada Northern Railway Museum operates several different train rides each year, including a 90-minute train ride up toward the Ruth mine, pulled by a vintage locomotive, A Rock'n Rollin' Geology Train, A Haunted Ghost Train, Santa's reindeer flyer, the winter steam spectacular, and in cooperation with the National Park Service, the Star Train.

 Once a month during the summer months, the Star Train takes off for an exclusive engagement where visitors get to talk with National Park Interpretative Rangers from Great Basin National Park about the night skies.